cubenix/tink-dashboard/README.md

 ```
 $ make run
 ```
+You can now access tink-wizard at [https://localhost:7676](https://localhost:7676).

 You can also start the server in an insecure mode by executing the following:
 ```
 $ make run-insecure
 ```
+You can now access tink-wizard at [http://localhost:7676](http://localhost:7676).

 Please refer to the `Makefile`, for all that is happening behind the scenes.